 Keep 3-4 burp cloths (these burp cloths are big and soft!) nicely rolled up and ready to go in the even you need them.

-Plus, they come in handy in case you catch a case of the clumsies like I do sometimes and spill your own water on yourself.
+Plus, they come in handy in case you catch a case of being clumsy like I do sometimes and spill your own water on yourself.
 Mom life I tell ya!

 Get yourself a pair of compresses that can be used for both warmth and cooling.